aiden898/P2P_FileTransferTool-v1.0/README.md

-# P2P_FileTransferTool-v1.0
+# P2P_LiteFileTransferTool-v1.0
-a file tranfer tool
+a Lite file tranfer tool

 Receiver.py goes to the device that you want to receive the file from